EXHIBITOR INFORMATION

 EXPECTED ATTENDANCE

-150 attendees with representations from over 40+ African Countries, International Organizations (AU, EU, UN, NATO), Regional Economic Communities, DoD agencies, African Components, and International Interagency Partners.
+150 attendees with representation from over 40+ African Countries, International Organizations (AU, EU, UN, NATO), Regional Economic Communities, DoD agencies, African Components, and International Interagency Partners.

 ELECTRICITY

-Tanzania has two associated plug types; types D and G. Plug type D has three round pins in a triangular pattern, and plug type G has two flat parallel pins and a grounding pin.
-Tanzania operates on a 230V supply voltage and 50Hz.
-You can use your electric appliances in Tanzania if the standard voltage in your country is between 220 – 240 V (UK, Europe, Australia, and most of Asia and Africa).
+Zambia has three associated plug types; types C, D and G. Plug type C has two round pins, type D has three round pins in a triangular pattern, and plug type G has two flat parallel pins and a grounding pin.
+Zambia operates on a 230V supply voltage and 50Hz.
+You can use your electric appliances in Zambia if the standard voltage in your country is between 220 – 240 V (UK, Europe, Australia, and most of Asia and Africa).
 If the standard voltage in your country is in the range of 100 V – 127 V (US, Canada, and most South American countries), you need a voltage converter.

 TRAVEL